 Queens County Farm Museum's history dates back to 1697; it occupies New York City's largest remaining tract of undisturbed farmland.
 The farm encompasses a 47-acre parcel that is the longest continuously farmed site in New York State.
-The site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard, herb garden and vineyard.
+The site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard and herb garden.

 Our farm animals and tranquil agrarian environment provide the opportunity to leave the hectic daily pace behind for an enjoyable visit to a farm without leaving the City.